xyzlancehe/DentexSegAndDet/readme.md

     Refer to the `command_snippets.sh`
   + run prediction

-    Choose best checkpoints for each model, rename them or modify the paths in the `predict.py`, and run `predict.py`.
+    Choose best checkpoints for each model, rename them or modify the paths in the `predict.py`, and run `predict.py`.  `results/abnormal-teeth-detection.json` is an example output.